Supervisor/supervisor/README.txt

   is not running as root, this option has no effect.
 Defaut: do not switch users.

-  'log_stdout' -- Send process stdout output to the process logfile.
-  Default: true.

-  'log_stderr' -- Send process stderr output to the process logfile.
+  'redirect_stderr' -- If true, cause the process' stderr output to be sent back to supervisor on it's stdout file descriptor (in UNIX shell terms, this is the equivalent of executing "/the/program 2>&1".
 Default: false.

-  'logfile' -- Keep process output as determined by log_stdout and log_stderr in this file.
-NOTE: if both log_stderr and log_stdout are true, chunks of output from the process' stderr and stdout will be intermingled more or less randomly in the log.
-If 'logfile' is unset or set to 'AUTO', supervisor will automatically choose a file location.
+  'stdout_logfile' -- Put process stdout output in this file (and if redirect_stderr is true, also place stderr output in this file).
+If 'stdout_logfile' is unset or set to 'AUTO', supervisor will automatically choose a file location.
 If this is set to 'NONE', supervisord will create no log file.
 AUTO log files and their backups will be deleted when supervisord restarts.
 Default: AUTO.

-  'logfile_maxbytes' -- The maximum number of bytes that may be consumed by the process log file before it is rotated (suffix multipliers like "KB", "MB", and "GB" can be used in the value).
+  'stdout_logfile_maxbytes' -- The maximum number of bytes that may be consumed by stdout_logfile before it is rotated (suffix multipliers like "KB", "MB", and "GB" can be used in the value).
 Set this value to 0 to indicate an unlimited log size.
-Default:
-  50MB.
+Default: 50MB.

-  'logfile_backups' -- The number of backups to keep around resulting from process log file rotation.
+  'stdout_logfile_backups' -- The number of stdout_logfile backups to
+  keep around resulting from process stdout log file rotation.
 Set this to 0 to indicate an unlimited number of backups.
 Default: 10.

+  'stdout_capturefile' -- file written to when process is in "stdout capture mode" (see "Capture Mode and Process Communication Events" later in this document).
+May be a file path, NONE, or AUTO.
+  Default: AUTO.

+  'stderr_logfile' -- Put process stderr output in this file unless redirect_stderr is true.
+Accepts the same value types as "stdout_logfile".
+Default: AUTO.

+  'stderr_logfile_maxbytes' -- The maximum number of bytes before logfile rotation for stderr_logfile.
+Accepts the same value types as "stdout_logfile_maxbytes".
+Default: 50MB.

+  'stderr_logfile_backups' -- The number of backups to keep around resulting from process stderr log file rotation.
+Default: 10.

+  'stderr_capturefile' -- file written to when process is in "stderr capture mode" (see "Capture Mode and Process Communication Events" later in this document).
+May be a file path, NONE, or AUTO.
+  Default: AUTO.

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the child process'